-Making that decision to cross over to the [percieved] dark side by becoming a referee is often a tough one to make, for the misconception is that refereeing lacks the social elements and skills required, when compared to the likes of playing.
-This couldn't be further from the truth, but we will get to that in another blog.
+Making that decision to cross over to the [perceived] dark side by becoming a referee is often a tough one to make, for the misconception is that refereeing lacks the social elements and skills required, when compared to the likes of playing.
+This couldn't be further from the truth!

-In the Sutherland Shire, our region is fortunate to have one of the larger amateur football associations in Australia and our role at the SSFRA is to provide and develop referee's to support football in the Shire.
+In the Sutherland Shire, our region is fortunate to have one of the larger amateur football associations in Australia and our role at the SSFRA is to provide and develop referee's to support grassroots football in the Shire.
 With WMD Law backing us in 2020 as our brand new sponsor, now is a fantastic time to get involved.

 Lets explore why you should consider becoming a referee:

 With refereeing, you get to decide how much running you will actually do!
-Now, this comment is likely to infuriate many players, but truth be told, you can get away with a light jog and the occasional "run" over 90 minutes.
+Now, this comment is likely to infuriate many players, but truth be told, you can get away with a consistent jog and the occasional "run" over 90 minutes.
 To be very clear, we don't endorse a lack of running, and actually encourage all of our referees to go beyond the requirements of the game.
 The truth is, refereeing does allow for various levels of fitness and is a great way to keep the body and mind active.

-The type of fitness required to referee a game of football is very different to that of a player.
-There is no physicallity with refereeing, its pure stamina, which is often ideal for those who have endured reoccuring injuries or are trying to maintain a level of fitness.
-Did you know: On average, a referee will get through 7KM's of movement over a typical 90 minute game, that increases for the higher graded games, were a fitter referee will reaching upwards of 10KM's per game!
+Did you know: On average, a referee will get through 6-7KM's of movement over a typical 90 minute game, that increases for the higher graded games (a fitter referee will reaching upwards of 10KM's per game)